 Performance data depends heavily on the drag created by the pilot and this is linked to their seating position and harness type.
 An aerodynamic harness or seating position can make the difference of one glide ratio point.
 We at NOVA never determine absolute performance data, instead we make comparisons with reference gliders.
 For this reason we do not publish performance data.

 Simplicity is our motto.
 Our wings can be packed using a concertina bag, but it is not essential.
-In principle, all our wings can just be stuffed in a packsack.
-When the wing is folded it is recommended not to bend the rods unnecessarily.
-This is particularly true if the wing is to be stored for longer periods.
-Furthermore, we recommend careful handling of your wing.
+You can fold this wing using your preferred method and pack it in our stuff sack.
+Be careful not to bend the leading edge rods unnecessarily.
+This is particularly true if the wing is to be stored for longer periods or if it is packed tightly.